Florida Trees and Shrubs

 Close-up detail of a longleaf pine trees bark Canopy of the longleaf pine tree

 This tree has a straight trunk with orange-brown, bark that forms irregular, rectangular, scaly plates; bark color is browner with age.
-Crown is open with spreading, accending branches, curved upward at the tips.
+Crown is open with spreading, ascending branches, curved upward at the tips.

 Longleaf pine is an important tree economically as it is tapped for turpentine, used for its pitch and for lumber, it is an important wildlife food source and longleaf pine forests are the habitat for a wide variety of animals.